garniergere/gMetapop/README.md

 The content of this repository is licensed under <A HREF="https://choosealicense.com/licenses/gpl-3.0/">(GNU GPLv3)</A>

 ## Contacts ##
-Pauline Garnier-Géré pauline.garnier-gere@inrae.fr
+For the simulator: Frédéric Raspail frederic.raspail@inrae.fr, Pauline Garnier-Géré pauline.garnier-gere@inrae.fr

-Frédéric Raspail frederic.raspail@inrae.fr
+For this repository: Pauline Garnier-Géré pauline.garnier-gere@inrae.fr